 where

-By $(i)$ the fact that the second derivative of $A_j^V$ is uniformly (in $j$ and $x$) bounded and $(ii)$ the bound \eqref{eq:reg1}, the absolute value of the last term is uniformly (in $t \le T$, $x, k,$ and $\ell$) bounded by some $C_3>0$.
+By (i) the fact that the second derivative of $A_j^V$ is uniformly (in $j$ and $x$) bounded and (ii) the bound (\ref{eq:reg1}), the absolute value of the last term is uniformly (in $t \le T$, $x, k$ and $\ell$) bounded by some $C_3>0$.

-As we did for both $v(t,x)$ and $D_k(t,x)$, we change perspective by viewing the above as a linear system with state space $\{k,\ell,x\} \in [1,\dots,M] \times [1,\dots,M]\times \L = \Gamma_2$, where we again put an ordering on $\Gamma_2$ and consider $\R^{\Gamma_2}$ defined similarly to $\R^{\Gamma_1}$.
-Also similarly to before, we note that only a finite number of the $D_{k,\ell}(t,x)$ are changing in time.
-For $b = \{k,\ell,x\} \in \Gamma_2$, we see that $D_b(t)$ satisfies
+As we did for both $v(t,x)$ and $D_k(t,x)$, we change perspective by viewing the above as a linear system with state space $\{k,\ell,x\} \in[1,\ldots,M] \times[1,\ldots,M]\times\LL= \Gamma_2$, where we again put an ordering on $\Gamma_2$ and consider~$\R^{\Gamma_2}$ defined similarly to $\R^{\Gamma_1}$.
+Also similarly to before, we note that only a~finite number of the $D_{k,\ell}(t,x)$ are changing in time.
+For $b = \{k,\ell,x\} \in\Gamma_2$, we see that $D_b(t)$ satisfies

-where $D_b(t), D(t), S_b,$ $R_b,$ and $r_b$ are defined similarly as before and where we retain the necessary inequalities: for $v \in \R^{\Gamma_2}$
+where $D_b(t), D(t), S_b$, $R_b$ and $r_b$ are defined similarly as before and where we retain the necessary inequalities: for $v \in \R^{\Gamma_2}$,

 The rest of the proof is similar to the proof that the $D_k(t,x)$ are uniformly bounded.
-There is a $b^1 \in \Gamma_2$ and a $t_1 \in (0,T]$ for which $|D_{b^1}(t)| = \|D(t)\|_{\infty}$ for all $t \in [0,t_1]$.
-Taking the derivative of $D_{b^1}(t)^2$ while using \eqref{eq:final?}, integrating, and using the bounds \eqref{eq:newbounds}, we have that for this $b^1$ and any $t \in [0,t_1]$
+There is a $b^1 \in\Gamma_2$ and a $t_1 \in (0,T]$ for which $|D_{b^1}(t)| = \|D(t)\|_{\infty}$ for all $t \in [0,t_1]$.
+Taking the derivative of $D_{b^1}(t)^2$ while using (\ref{eq:final?}), integrating,\vadjust{\goodbreak} and using the bounds (\ref{eq:newbounds}), we have that for this $b^1$ and any $t \in [0,t_1]$,

-where we used the inequality $x \le 1 + x^2$ on the term $D_{b^{1}}(s)$ in the first integral above.
+where we used the inequality $x \le1 + x^2$ on the term $D_{b^{1}}(s)$ in the first integral above.
 Therefore, for $t \le t_1$

-We continue now by choosing a $b_2 \in \Gamma_2$ such that $|D_{b_2}(t)| = \|D(t)\|_{\infty}$ for all $t \in [t_1,t_2)$, with $t_1< t_2 \le T$.
-By similar arguments as above we have that for $t \in [t_1,t_2]$
+We continue now by choosing a $b_2 \in\Gamma_2$ such that $|D_{b_2}(t)| = \|D(t)\|_{\infty}$ for all $t \in[t_1,t_2)$, with $t_1< t_2 \le T$.
+By similar arguments as above, we have that for $t \in[t_1,t_2]$,

-Continuing in this manner shows that the above inequality holds for all $t \in [0,T]$ and so a Gronwall inequality gives us that for all $t \le T$
+Continuing in this manner shows that the above inequality holds for all $t \in[0,T]$ and so a Gronwall inequality gives us that for all $t \le T$,